smakeneni/smakeneni.github.io/_portfolio/dataviz.md

 </style>

 <div class="myDiv">
-Each week, I participate in a social project called #TidyTuesday hosted by [R4DS](https://www.rfordatasci.com/) community.
+  Each week, I participate in a social project called <strong>#TidyTuesday</strong> hosted by <ahref="https://www.rfordatasci.com/">R4DS</a> community.
 They provide a raw dataset with the goal of creating meaningful data visualizations.
 The project allows the pariticipants to practice data wrangling and data visualization skills and connect with the greater #rstats community.
-Below are some featured visualizations from this project.</div>
+Below are some featured visualizations that I generated as part of this project.</div>
 &nbsp;

 **College Tuition**